adwait1-G/aasm/README.md

 # aasm
-This is a simple x86_64 assembler written in Ruby.
+This is a simple x86_64 assembler written in Python.

-* This is a tool aimed to be developed in a couple days.So, it may not follow principles of Software Engineering.
 * Main aim is to read the Intel Manual and understand the wide range of instructions present.

 * Then write code to asssemble instructions.

-This doesn't assembly files into object files.
-It just gives the machine equivalent of 1 or more assembly instructions seperated by a **;**
+At the moment, the goal is to convert assembly instructions into machine code according to the Intel developer manual.

 Inspiration: